Energy efficient joint delivery of unicast and multicast services through rate-splitting multiple access approaches for the sixth-generation wireless

 Objective

-The overall goal of the project is to investigate innovative physical layer signal processing approaches that improve the energy efficiency and sustainability of future mobile broadband networks for the delivery of IP multicast and unicast (live & on-demand) services.
-The project will focus on multiuser multi-antenna systems delivering multicast and unicast signals in mobile environments.
+The overall goal of the project is to investigate innovative physical layer signal processing approaches that improve the future mobile networks for the delivery of IP multicast and unicast (live & on-demand) services.
 The aims include:

--To understand the state-of-the-art physical layer approaches and system models for the delivery of multicast and unicast signals in 5G mobile broadband networks.
+-To understand the state-of-the-art physical layer approaches and system models for the delivery of multicast and unicast signals for 5G mobile networks.

 -Design of transceiver architectures for RSMA in unicast and multicast services.

--Demonstrate the applicability and performance evaluation of the developed RSMA transceiver architectures for the delivery of multicast and unicast signals in 6G deployments.
+-Demonstrate the applicability and performance of the developed RSMA transceiver architectures for the delivery of multicast and unicast in 6G deployments.

 -Disseminate the work to a wide audience, e.g., the BBC, academia, standard bodies, and the greater public.